2023 SEASON SIG SAUER HUNTER GAMES RULES AND REGULATIONS

 2.1.1 Hunters should always treat Match Directors and Range Officers with respect.
 From time to time, disagreements arise between hunters and match officials.
 This is fine, so long as mutual respect and calm communication occurs.
 The Match Directors ruling is always final.

 2.1.2 Hunters in the Long Range Rifle discipline are regarded as the most professional and highly educated in any discipline.
-All participants in NRL HUNTER ONE matches are looked upon as Safety Officers.
+All participants in SIG SAUER HUNTER GAMES matches are looked upon as Safety Officers.
 Any participant that witnesses an unsafe act is to call for a cease fire and stop the unsafe act.
 The participant should then inform the closest Range Officer of the act.

-2.1.3 It is the hunter’s responsibility to know the NRL HUNTER ONE Rules and Regulations prior to a competition.
+2.1.3 It is the hunter’s responsibility to know the SIG SAUER HUNTER GAMES Rules and Regulations prior to a competition.

 2.1.4 Hunters should actively participate in any briefing to move the shoot along smoothly.